TonyBoy56/ruby-friday_project5/README.md

    * Input: user's age (35).
    * Output: age in Venus years (56).

+* A method which returns a human's age in Mercury years:
+   * Input: user's age (35).
+   * Output: age in Mercury years (145).

 ## Setup/Installation Requirements

 _If you would like to view this project locally... :_